shivam's lab

 enrollment forecast Regression-based projections with confidence intervals.
 Know early if a trial will miss its timeline.

-04 · how we'd roll it out
+04 · how engagements work

 Start with one study.
 Prove it works.
 Then bring the rest in.